4 min read / 26 December 2022 / Laura Garvin Gomez

 It is a natural muscle relaxant, and attributes these qualities to two chemical constituents: limonene and menthol.

-Limonene is a powerful anti-inflammatory that can reduce discomfort in the gut as well as minimise bloating, while menthol produces a cooling effect that has been for its ability to treat pain.
+Limonene is a powerful anti-inflammatory that can reduce discomfort in the gut as well as minimise bloating, while menthol produces a cooling effect that has been studied for its ability to treat pain.

 Both constituents together, when applied topically, can relieve symptoms of IBS as well as reduce tension headaches and nausea.